newjersey/aws-connect-sso-web-app/docs/THE_INSIDE_STORY.md

 ## Setting up emails

-We wanted to set up Cognito's *Messaging* configuration so that users would be able to get an invitation-email with their first (temporary) password and also so that users could receive emails to help for forgotten-password resets.
-As it turned out, this was much harder than it seemed, requiring enough understanding of email security and the AWS Email Service (SES) to get to the point where emails could at least reach their destination without being bounced or dropped, even though under V1, emails still end up in state junk folders.
+We wanted to set up Cognito's *Messaging* configuration so that users would be able to get an invitation email with their first (temporary) password and also so that users could receive emails to help for forgotten-password resets.
+As it turned out, this was much harder than it seemed, requiring enough understanding of email security and the Simple Email Service to get to the point where emails could at least reach their destination without being bounced or dropped, even though under V1, emails still end up in state junk folders.

 ### DMARC = DKIM + SPF